A61-QA-Team-I/WEAre-Social-Network-Project/README.md

 ========== REPOSITORY STRUCTURE ==========
 =

-This repository contains components for the WEAre Social Network Project, including JMeter performance tests and Selenium WebDriver automated UI tests.
+This repository contains components for the WEAre Social Network Project, including: test plan, automated API tests using Postman and REST, automated UI tests using Selenium WebDriver and Selenium IDE, Security tests and JMeter performance tests, .
 Each section has its own README with detailed instructions.

 ---